 If you can not find the right output plug below the battery chargers description then we can usually custom install the right plug on the charger.
-In this case please submit a Support Ticket and request to special order the battery charger that you need with with the output plug that you need.
-We will reply to the support ticket with a link that can clicked on to order the battery charger with the output plug that you need.
+In this case please submit a Support Ticket and request to special order the battery charger that you need with the output plug that you need.

-If your scooters make and model is not listed or unknown, and if the existing charger is missing or does not have a sticker on it with the output rating, then you can determine which battery charger is required by counting the number of individual batteries in the battery pack and reading the Amp hour or Ah rating on the batteries.
+If your vehicle's make and model is not listed on our site or unknown, and if the existing charger is missing or does not have a sticker on it with the output ratings, then you can determine which battery charger is required by counting the number of individual batteries in the battery pack and reading the Amp-hour or Ah rating on the batteries.

-Match The Battery Pack To The Correct Battery Charger Using This Chart
+Match The Lead-Acid Battery Pack To The Correct Battery Charger Using This Chart

 |Number Of Batteries||Charger Voltage|